ChrisMalnick/xx3dsfml/README.md

 - Disconnecting the N3DSXL while the program is running will cause it to close immediately.
 This doesn't apply to sleep mode.
 - Minimal audio artifacts can occur, albeit very infrequently, and the audio can vary slightly in latency.
 This is due to the 3DS's non-integer sample rate.
 - The Ofast g++ optimize flag has been added to the Makefile, so when compiling without it, be aware that optimizations may not occur unless explicitly specified.
+- The xx3dsfml.conf file must be kept in the same directory as the xx3dsfml executable, and the xx3dsfml executable must be executed from the directory where the xx3dsfml.conf file resides.
+This is because the config file is referenced relative to the executable, meaning that the config file cannot be found in either of these scenarios.

 #### Media